 Do not store or use cane or wicker furniture in high humidity areas or in wet areas where mold and mildew can present a problem.
 Basements, crawl spaces, up next to a wall, or on the porch pushed up next to the wall of the house where the furniture does not get adequate air circulation are places to avoid.

 8.)
 Caning a chair seat yourself?
-Then be sure to bevel the inside edge of the seat and sand it well before beginning to weave.
+Remember to bevel the inside edge of the seat frame.

 9.)
-No need for final finish treatments of varnish, stain or lacquer on newly rewoven cane seats.
+No need for final finish treatments on newly rewoven cane seats.

 Because chair cane has a naturally glossy finish, traditionally cane seats are left unfinished to allow the cane to absorb moisture in the air and remain flexible, expanding and contracting.
 Although cane will darken with age on its own to a nice honey-brown golden color, it will take several years to achieve this.